kasirgalabs/ERIC/README.md

 ## alp ##

-You can use to obfuscate any compiled object code to non-encrypted or instruction specific encrypted hex code.
+You can use to obfuscate any compiled object code to non-encrypted or encrypted hex code.
+For encryption you have three options:

+### 1. Instruction-Level Full Encryption ###

 **Example usages:**